-- 3.2 You must follow the process set out in Condition 3.1 unless we are satisfied that there are special circumstances that justify using an alternative process, and authorise you in writing to follow a different process specified by us. - 3.3 For the purposes of this Condition, a certified copy is a photocopy, photograph or scanned copy that has been endorsed as a true copy of the original.
-To be certified, the document must: - (a) be certified by an official of the issuing authority authorised by section 9(1)(a) to (h) of the Oaths and Declarations Act 1957 to take a statutory declaration, such as a Justice of the Peace, a person enrolled as a barrister and solicitor of the High Court, or a court official (Court Registrar or Deputy Registrar); and - (b) have the official's signature on each page, with the name and title of the official shown clearly below their signature.
+- 3.2 You must follow the process set out in Condition 3.1, or, where applicable, the requirements specified on our website.
+We may authorise you in writing to follow a different process, specified by us, where we are satisfied that there are special circumstances that justify using an alternative process. - 3.3 For the purposes of this Condition, a certified copy is a photocopy, photograph or scanned copy that has been endorsed as a true copy of the original.
+To be certified, the document must: - be certified by an official of the issuing authority authorised by section 9(1)(a) to (h) of the Oaths and Declarations Act 1957 to take a statutory declaration, such as a Justice of the Peace, a person enrolled as a barrister and solicitor of the High Court, or a court official (Court Registrar or Deputy Registrar); and - (b) have the official's signature on each page, with their name and title shown clearly below their signature.